-- managing any support for the child internally via the our own pastoral support processes; - undertaking an early help assessment; or making a referral for statutory services, for example, as the child is in need or suffering, or likely to suffer, significant harm or impairment.
+- managing any support for the child internally via the our own pastoral support processes; - providing early help support and/or undertaking an early help assessment; or - making a referral for statutory services, for example, as the child is in need or suffering, or likely to suffer, significant harm or impairment.
 This will involve contacting Family Connect or the local social care team for the child.